andeon/askey/_layouts/dic/krita_en.md

 #about
   l_buttonabout: "About Krita"
   l_titleabout: "Krita Keyboard Shortcuts"
   l_descabout: "Cover the most useful hotkeys for the Krita under Linux.
-All keys can be assigned individually: Settings / Configure shortcuts. <br /> <a href="http://krita.org">Visit Krita!</a>"
+All keys can be assigned individually: Settings / Configure shortcuts."
 ---